Pets Frequently Asked Questions

 You can find a complete list of required documents from our documentation page, but be prepared to provide:

-• Health certificate within 10 days of travel
+• Health certificate must be dated within 10 days from the animal’s arrival at the destination

 • Rabies certification